Charles O'Hea: Later life

 O'Hea retired in 1882 and was given the title Monsignor around 1893 possibly for his financial support to the papal treasury.
 He lived in retirement in what was the Mercy Convent, Coburg, and died on 31 August 1903, aged nearly ninety.
 His remains were interred in the crypt for Roman Catholic priests at the chapel in Melbourne General Cemetery.

+Legacy

+O'Hea appears briefly in the film Ned Kelly (1970), played by Gerry Duggan He is depicted conducting a secret marriage ceremony between Kelly and Caitlyn (a character believed to based upon his cousin Catherine Lloyd) on the night before Kelly's execution..
+In reality, there is no evidence that Kelly was ever in a relationship.

+In the 1980 miniseries The Last Outlaw, he was played by John Murphy.